Chaimas Kaplanas: Career

 Kaplanas was elected as delegate of the Šiauliai Party District to the July 1924 4th Congress of the Communist Party of Lithuania, held in Moscow.
 Kaplanas travelled clandestinely to Soviet Russia via Latvia.
 In the Soviet capital he also attended the 3rd congress of the Red International of Labour Unions (Profintern) as a delegate and the 1st conference of MOPR, the latter event being held at the Bolshoi Theatre.

 By late 1924 Kaplanas was named Kaunas Party District Committee secretary.
 He remained in this position until 1927.
 By mid-1925 he was inducted into the LKP Central Committee as a candidate member.
 During this period Kaplanas was active in organizing underground press publishing activities.
 Together with M. Slivka, Kaplanas set up an underground Yiddish printing press in a house on Veiverių gatvė in Kaunas.
 Between 1925 and 1926 he was the editor the Yiddish-language LKP Kaunas District Committee organ Proletarisher signal.
 Once Undzer emes began to be distributed inside Lithuania, the publication of Proletarisher signal was discontinued.

 In 1926 he went into exile in the German city Königsberg, along with other LKP cadres.
 In Germany Kaplanas worked on printing materials and organizing the smuggling of communist literature into Lithuania.
-The January 6, 1927 plenum of LKP, the first major party gathering after the December 1926 coup d'etat in Lithuania, inducted Kaplanas into the Central Committee as a full member.
+The January 6, 1927 plenum of LKP, the first major party gathering after the December 1926 coup d'état in Lithuania, inducted Kaplanas into the Central Committee as a full member.
 Around this time his underground party name was 'Moricas'.

 The Kaunas Party District elected Kaplanas as one of its delegates to the 4th LKP party conference, held in Moscow September 10-October, 1927.
 At the 4th party conference Kaplanas presented a report on the work among national minorities.
 Around this time Kaplanas tried to remain neutral in the inner-party conflict between the two main LKP leaders Vincas Kapsukas and Zigmas Angarietis, but appeared as favouring Kapsukas.
 During the process to elect the new Central Committee, Angarietis appealed to the conference not to elect Kaplanas.
 Kaplanas' candidacy was unsuccessful.
 Kaplanas was notably upset over the outcome of the party conference, with the proceedings records noting that he had banged his fist in rage.